(Picture: Marcel Wissenburg at Universidad La Republica, Santiago de Chile, 2003)

 … and for the rest of my disturbingly limited research time, I moved on to:

 For several years, most of my research focused on the comparison of the merits and demerits of liberalism and libertarianism as environmental philosophies.
 I have recently decided to abandon this line of research for two reasons.
 (1) My thoughts were clearly leading me in the direction of a new book and thereby indubitably to academic ruin, since Academia these days no longer appreciates thorough, complex work (what used to be called 'the real stuff') and only rewards extremely limited, overly focused 'normal' research published as articles (what used to be called 'partial try-outs').

-Here are some of the titles of papers I’m working on in this connection:
+Here are some of the titles of papers I’ve been working on in this connection:

 - Parenting and Intergenerational Justice, as already published in Journal of Agricultural and Environmental Ethics 2010.